-You will study about 15 (H) or 11 (S) works of literature in the language, 5 of which will be World Literature in translation.
+You will study about 13 (H) or 10 (S) works of literature in the language, at least 3 of which will be World Literature in translation.
 Written and spoken communication in the language is assessed by coursework and external examination.